ITEP is currently hiring for:

 - ITEP pays 100 percent of the premium for health and dental insurance for you and your family members.

-- ITEP provides a 403 (B) plan as a pension benefit and contributes 10% of employee’s salary to the plan.
+- ITEP provides a 403 (B) plan and contributes 10% of employee’s salary to the plan.

 - ITEP recognizes all federal holidays, as well as Election Day and Juneteenth, and closes its office the week between Christmas Eve and New Year’s Day.

-- Employees are allowed to take paid leave for vacation and sick time at their discretion, provided that they give advance notice to their supervisor.
+- Employees may take paid leave for vacation and sick time at their discretion, with advance notice and approval from their supervisor.

 - ITEP provides 12 weeks of paid parental leave.
-After five years of consecutive employment ITEP staff are eligible for a 6-week paid sabbatical.
+After five years of consecutive employment at ITEP, staff are eligible for a 6-week paid sabbatical.

-The Institute on Taxation and Economic Policy (ITEP) is an Equal Opportunity Employer that values and welcomes diversity in the workplace and strongly encourages all qualified persons to apply regardless of any protected status under federal or local law including Minorities/Women/Disabilities/Veterans.
+The Institute on Taxation and Economic Policy (ITEP) is an Equal Opportunity Employer that values and welcomes diversity in the workplace.
+We strongly encourage all applicants, regardless of race, color, religion, gender, national origin, age, disability, marital status, veteran status, sexual orientation or any legally protected status.